icaps25/icaps25.github.io/content/program/workshops/casp_er.md

 ## Call for contributions

-We accept two types of contributions: both reports on previouly published work as well as original research.
+To foster discussion on and the exploration of research ideas in CSP/SAT-based planning, we accept two types of contributions: previously published work as well as original research.

 1. Abstracts for Presentations.
-The abstract (1 page) reports on previously published work.
+The abstract (1 page, including references) reports on previously published work.
 The abstract should briefly summarise that work.
 The submission must include a link to the original publication.
 2. Extended abstracts  (5 pages + references) containing original work on CSP- or SAT-based Planning.

 Both types of contributions will be presented with talks.
 Invited talks may complement the presentations of contributed papers.